 Long story short, the U.S. Treasury (through issuing I bonds) adapted much more quickly to the increase in inflation than the Federal Reserve did.
 This led to 2 years of I bonds out-earning typical bank and credit union deposit account rates by multiple percentage points – making I bonds a go-to destination for those seeking a high guaranteed return.
 This started with the May, 2021 rates and continued through April of 2023.
-To recap, here’s the recent history of I bond rates over the last five 6-month periods:
+To recap, here’s the recent history of I bond rates over the last six 6-month periods:

 - 5/21 – 11/21: 3.54%